Miracle DIY Homemade Stain Remover Recipe

 I looked online again and read about a mom who took her daughter’s softball pants to the car wash after every game.

 “Aha!
-We have a pressure washer,” I recalled – a natural, DIY stain remover using only water.
+We have a pressure washer,” I recalled.
+This could be a chemical-free stain removing option.

-My husband got it out after dinner and we lay the baseball pants on the driveway to see if it could make a dent in four weeks of stains.
+My husband and I lined up the baseball pants on the driveway to see if the power sprayer could make a dent in four weeks of stains.
 Well, it did!
 Other than some wear and tear on the knees, the pants looked brand new.

-I texted the neighbors, “Stop scrubbing and come outside,” and we all stood around in astonished praise, making statements you only hear on an infomercial.
+I texted the neighbors, “Stop scrubbing and come outside!”
+Then we all stood around in astonished praise, making statements you only hear on an infomercial.
 For the rest of the summer, you’d often find a gathering around our driveway, chatting over the hum of the pressure washer as we took turns tackling a line of pants.

 To ease my green guilt, I decided this stain removing tactic was better to use a little extra water than for five moms on our street to be using toxic chemicals, soaking, scrubbing, and adding extra cycles to their washers.

-Here’s a look at my most recent before and after photos using my DIY stain remover.
-(These were taken at different times of day if you notice a change in the shade of white on both the pants and the washing machine.)
+Here’s a look at my most recent before and after photos using this DIY natural stain remover.
+(These were taken at different times of day if you notice a change in the lighting on both the pants and the washing machine.)

 I probably could have scrubbed the grass stains a little more, but nearly all of the field dirt came out.
 Around the seams can be a tricky spot as you can see from the hem.